JMAP Quotas

 Change Controller: IETF

-Security and privacy considerations: this document, section 4.
+Security and privacy considerations: this document, (#security-considerations).